-8.1 Management will provide new non-executive members with an induction and orientation programme in order to familiarise them with their responsibilities as non-executive members of the organisation in terms of the Western Cape Nature Conservation Board Act, 1998 (Act No. 15 of 1998) as amended and the Public Finance Management Act, 1999 (Act No. 1 of 1999) as amended (PFMA), the Code of Conduct of the organisation and other relevant laws.
+8.1 Management will provide new non-executive members with an induction and orientation programme in order to familiarise them with their responsibilities in terms of the Western Cape Biodiversity Act, 2021 (Act No.6 of 2021), the Public Finance Management Act, 1999 (Act No. 1 of 1999) as amended (PFMA), the Entity's Code of Conduct, the Board Charter and other relevant laws.